Banghart Lab

 Name Former position Subsequent or current position

-Dr. Jenny He Ph.D. student (Biological Sciences) Postdoctoral Fellow, Von Zastrow Lab, UCSF
+Dr. Jenny He Ph.D. student (Biological Sciences) F32-supported Postdoctoral Fellow, Von Zastrow Lab, UCSF

 Dr. Xiang Ma Postdoctoral Fellow (chemistry) Organic Chemist, Ambryx Inc.